Elke Kahr

-Elke Kahr (/de/; born 2 November 1961) is an Austrian politician of the Communist Party of Austria (KPÖ) who has been serving as Mayor of Graz, the second-largest city in Austria, since 2021.
+Elke Kahr (/de/; born 2 November 1961) is an Austrian politician of the Communist Party of Austria (KPÖ) who has been serving as mayor of Graz since 2021.
 She was previously a city councillor in the municipal government since 2005.
-Between June 2016 and April 2017, she served as vice mayor of the city.
+Between June 2016 and April 2017, she also served as vice mayor of the city.

 Early and personal life

 Kahr was born in Graz in 1961.
-Her biological father was a student from Iran.
-She was adopted at three years of age and grew up in a working-class district.
-After finishing elementary and secondary school, she attended the commercial school in Grazbachgasse.
-After working at the Oesterreichische Kontrollbank, she attended the evening business academy, which she graduated in 1984 with the Matura.
+Her biological father was a student from Iran, and she was placed for adoption right after birth by her biological mother.
+She was adopted by Edith and Otto Kahr at three years of age, and grew up in the working-class district of Gries.
+After finishing elementary and lower secondary school, she attended the Grazbachgasse commercial school, while working at the Oesterreichische Kontrollbank, graduating with the Matura in 1984.
+She was unemployed for a period until 1985.

 Kahr has lived in a partnership with the former KPÖ state party chairman Franz Stephan Parteder since 1988.
 The couple has a son.

 Political career

-Kahr joined the Communist Party in 1983.
+Kahr officially joined the Communist Party of Austria in 1985.
 From 1985, she was employed in the KPÖ district management in Graz.
 She was elected to the city council in 1993, and since 1998 she has chaired the KPÖ council group.
 In 2003–4 she was deputy federal chairwoman of the KPÖ.
 She was campaign manager for the party in the 2005 Styrian state election, which saw the KPÖ become the third-largest party and win seats in the Landtag for the first time in 35 years.

 After the 2005 state election, popular local KPÖ leader Ernest Kaltenegger left the city council to focus on state politics.
 Kahr succeeded him as the face of the Graz KPÖ, and replaced him as councillor for housing, a position she held until 2017.
 The 2008 municipal election saw the party lose 6 of their 12 seats and slide to fourth place.
 However, it recovered in the following years and, under Kahr's leadership, became the second-largest party in Graz with 20% of the vote in the 2012 election, an unprecedented result.

-After the resignation of vice mayor Martina Schröck of the Social Democratic Party of Austria in 2016, Kahr was elected as her successor.
+After the resignation of vice mayor Martina Schröck of the Social Democratic Party of Austria (SPÖ) in 2016, Kahr was elected as her successor.
 She was confirmed by the Landtag with 38 of 46 votes.
 Kahr again headed the KPÖ list in the 2017 local election and maintained her party's performance at around 20%.
 After the election, she lost her housing portfolio and was instead appointed councillor for transport.